guillermo1996/CovCoExpNets/README.md

 This package is based on the package *glmnet*, available at the following URL:
 <https://cran.r-project.org/web/packages/glmnet/glmnet.pdf>.
 It is also
-a fork of the package *SuCoNets*, developed by Carmen María Hernandez Both *CovCoExpNets* and *SuCoNets* have been supervised by both Juan A.
+a fork of the package *SuCoNets*, developed by Carmen María Hernandez.
+Both *CovCoExpNets* and *SuCoNets* have been supervised by both Juan A.
 Botía (Universidad de Murcia) (<https://github.com/juanbot>) and Alicia Gómez Pascual (Universidad de Murcia), who also contributed to its